As an employer, you want to attract and retain high-potential employees.

 Conclusion

-The Wellness Spending Account encourages your employees to participate in activities that are beneficial to their health and well-being.
-It gives them a tax break for a variety of wellness-related activities and products.
+The Wellness Spending Account encourages your employees to participate in activities that benefit their health and well-being.
+It gives them a tax break for various wellness-related activities and products.

 If you have any questions, feel free to contact one of Dundas Life's licensed insurance advisors to learn more.